To view photo images scroll right on laptop or down on Iphone

 Two of Ace’s works, Sign of the Mijibijiw (From beneath the surface) (2020) and Beaded Abstraction (2014) from the Collection of Indigenous and Crown Relations (Gatineau), are included in two upcoming exhibitions at the Tainan Art Museum (TAM) and the Shung Ye Museum of Formosan Aborigines.

-The first exhibition, entitled Persistance/Resistance: Taiwan – Canada Indigenous Art Exhibition, is set to run at the TAM, in the city of Tainan, in Southern Taiwan, from September 8, 2022, to January 30, 2023.
+The first venue of the exhibition Persistence/Resistance: Taiwan – Canada Indigenous Art Exhibition, is set to run at the TAM, in the city of Tainan, in Southern Taiwan, from September 8, 2022, to January 30, 2023.
 It will feature artworks from Canada and from Taiwan.
 This exhibition will feature some of the best Canadian and Taiwanese contemporary Indigenous art and is the first ever initiative of this nature between Canada and Taiwan.

-The second show, entitled Canadian Indigenous Art, will be presented at the Shung Ye Museum of Formosan Aborigines in the city of Taipei.
-It will focus strictly on the Canadian works previously displayed at the TAM and will run from February to April 2023.
+The second venue for Persistence/Resistance, will be at the Shung Ye Museum of Formosan Aborigines in the city of Taipei.
+It will focus strictly on the Canadian works previously displayed at the TAM and will run from March 2 to May 31, 2023.

 Persistence/Resistance: Taiwan – Canada Indigenous Art Exhibition